rwilliams01101/Employee_Directory/README.md

 ## Employee Tracker
 ## Description
 This application will help you easily locate your employee information.
-Includes a picture, name, age, phone number, location, and date of birth.
+Includes a picture, name, phone number, email, and date of birth.
 ## Table of Contents
 * [Installation](#installation)
 ,[Usage](#usage)